 This will let you know how closely related the parents of your puppy were.
 The average COI for Weimaraners, is 7.5%.
 You should ensure any litter you consider has a COI at or below 7.5%.
 Preferably look for litters with the COI at or under 5%, since 5% is the point at which the undesirable effects of inbreeding begin to be seen.

-Weimaraners have a life expectancy of 10-12 years.
-Although our Weimaraner is now 12.5yo.
+The average Weimaraner life span is 10-12 years.
+Although our Weim is now 12.5yo.
 And her mother recently passed at an impressive 15 years old!

 Ensure both parents have the relevant health tests.